Meet the team

 Keits Level 2 Apprentice Groom

-Qualifications: Level 3 animal management, FdSc Agriculture, BHS Stage 1
+Level 3 Animal Management, FdSc Agriculture, BHS Stage 1

 My role involves looking after the horses, the chickens, and the site.
 You may see me feeding the horses, mucking out the stables, looking after the fields and site.
 My role as the apprentice groom enables me to develop and learn new skills on how to look after and care for the horses on site